In this article:

 Getting a replacement Social Security card involves just three steps:

 Step 1: Gather Documentation

-You’ll need to gather some important original documents or copies certified by the issuing agency from where they were issued photocopies or notarized copies are not accepted by the Social Security Administration).
+You'll need to gather some important original documents or copies certified by the issuing agency (photocopies or notarized copies are not accepted by the Social Security Administration).
 The paperwork needed is used to prove the following:

 - Citizenship: You must show proof of your U.S. citizenship such as a U.S. birth certificate or a U.S. passport.

-All of the documents have to be up-to-date as the SSA will not accept expired documents or receipts showing that you have applied for these documents.
+All of the documents must be up to date, as the SSA will not accept expired documents or receipts showing that you have applied for these documents.

 Step 2: Apply Online